gso-bench/gso/README.md

 python src/pyperf/generate/generate.py /path/to/experiment.yaml
 ```

+Remember to set [`GHAPI_TOKEN`](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) env var.
 Creates an experiment workspace in `EXPERIMENTS_DIR/{exp_id}` and moves your configuration file there.
 It then generates performance tests for the configured experiment and saves it in the workspace as `{exp_id}_problems.json`.

 ### 4. Execute performance tests